The Social Security system's Family branch is organised into a network of 101 Department-level funds and one national fund.

 *After CRDS withholding.

-The various benefits to offset the costs due to the arrival of a child and help pay for the cost of childcare are grouped together under the early childhood benefit program (Paje), which consists of:
+The various benefits to offset the costs due to the arrival of a child and help pay for the cost of childcare are grouped together under the Early Childhood Benefit Programme (Paje), which includes:

 *After CRDS withholding.

-The shared child-rearing benefit (prestation partagée d'éducation de l'enfant) allows a parent to stop working or cut back to part-time in order to look after their child who is under age 3, or under age 20 if adopted.
+The Shared Child-rearing Benefit (prestation partagée d'éducation de l'enfant) allows a parent to stop working or cut back to part-time in order to look after their child who is under age 3, or under 20 in the case of adoption.

 It is not means-tested and is payable from the first child.